75th Running of the Iroquois Steeplechase

 Gather your family and friends and pack a picnic for a perfect day at the races.
 The hillside venue for General Admission is the preferred spot for hundreds of race fans.
 Tickets can be purchased in advance or at the General Admission entrance on race day.

 Tents in the Turn

-New in 2014 and back by popular demand, enjoy the race with friends and family in one of these private patio spaces which offers race goers a trackside view.
+Enjoy the race with friends and family in one of these private patio spaces which offers race goers a trackside view.
 Each tent comes outfitted with a spacious patio area as well as tables, linen, and chairs.
 It is the perfect entertaining space, whether it's for friends and family, or business associates.
-Check it out.

 - Even under threatening weather conditions such as the Nashville Flood of 2010, the Iroquois has run continuously since 1941 only taking one year off during World War II.

 - The list of Iroquois winners includes the greatest steeplechase horses in America.
 Five Eclipse Award winners – Flatterer, Lonesome Glory, Correggio, All Gong and Good Night Shirt – have won the Iroquois.
 Several others have competed in the race.

 - When Iroquois, the namesake of the Nashville race, became the first American-bred winner of the English Derby in 1881, Wall Street closed temporarily for a celebration.

 - The Iroquois Steeplechase grounds were constructed in 1936 as part of a parks improvement project of the Works Progress Administration (WPA).